|

 "The most urgent necessity is, not that the State should teach, but that it should allow education.
 All monopolies are detestable, but the worst of all is the monopoly of education." -- Frédéric Bastiat

-seem willing to do absolutely anything to save the biosphere, except take
+movement seem willing to do absolutely anything to save the

 "There are just two things standing in between the American people